 Following the Wisconsin Idea - the principle that education should influence and improve people’s lives beyond the university classroom - SLIS students are engaged in community outreach programs in Madison, throughout the state of Wisconsin, and around the world.

 Allied Drive Literacy Time volunteers create book-based after-school programs in south Madison.

 The Jail Library Group provides reading materials to inmates in Dane County jails.

-The Tribal Libraries, Archives, and Museums Project students partner with Wisconsin tribal communities and their cultural institutions to promote cultural and educational projects.
+The Tribal Libraries, Archives, and Museums Project members partner with Wisconsin tribal communities and their cultural institutions to promote cultural and educational projects.

 SLIS community engagement activities have received numerous accolades, awards as well as grant support: